neicnordic/sda-pipeline/cmd/ingest/ingest.md

 is sent to the storage backend (archive).
 No cryptographic tasks are done.

 ## Service Description
-The ingest service copies files from the file inbox to the archive, and register them in the database.
+The ingest service copies files from the file inbox to the archive, and registers them in the database.

 When running, ingest reads messages from the configured RabbitMQ queue (default: "ingest").
-For each message, these steps are taken (if not otherwise noted, errors halts progress and the service moves on to the next message):
+For each message, these steps are taken (if not otherwise noted, errors halt progress and the service moves on to the next message):

 1. The message is validated as valid JSON that matches the "ingestion-trigger" schema (defined in sda-common).
 If the message can’t be validated it is discarded with an error message in the logs.